nus-tic4002-AY2021S2/tp2/docs/team/tayjunwen.md

 ### Project: NS Addressbook

-Developed using JAVA, IT Logger is a desktop app for managing military personel during regular operation.
+Developed using JAVA, NS Addressbook is a desktop app for managing military personel during regular operation.
 It is used for tracking the personel details and the respective grouping they belong to via a Command Line Input panel (CLI) and displays the contact details in a Graphical User interface (GUI).

 It can be used for managing the different attributes of the serviceman by placing them into groups which represent those common attribute.